JPMorgan Chase: Leadership

 Jamie Dimon is the chairman and CEO of JPMorgan Chase.
 The acquisition deal of Bank One in 2004, was designed in part to recruit Dimon to JPMorgan Chase.
 He became chief executive at the end of 2005.
 Dimon has been recognized for his leadership during the 2008 financial crisis.
 Under his leadership, JPMorgan Chase rescued two ailing banks during the crisis.

-Although Dimon has publicly criticized the American government's strict immigration policies, as of July 2018, his company has $1.6 million worth of stocks in Sterling Construction (the company contracted to build a massive wall on the U.S.-Mexico border).